Dr. Luke Describes 3 Characteristics of the Acts 4 Church

 Again, this isn’t a command (and later on Peter confirms that sharing resources is optional, Acts 5:4); it is just a practice that happens at this moment of time in the early church.These 3 characteristics of the early church should inspire us to think and behave differently.
 Click To Tweet

-While these three characteristics should inspire us to think and behave differently, and can provide a model for church life, we need to remember that the Bible gives us no commands to pursue a communal-type church.
+While these three characteristics should inspire us to think and behave differently, and can provide a model for our gatherings and interactions, we need to remember that the Bible gives us no commands to pursue a communal-type church.

 We can, but it’s one option.
 Of the three only unity rises as an expectation because Jesus yearns for it to be so.
 That should give us plenty to do.